gcsescience.com 16 gcsescience.com

 1. Half-life is the time taken for half of the radioactive nuclei to decay.

-2. Half-life is the time taken for the count rate
+2. Half-life is the time taken

-to fall to half of its original reading.
+for the count rate to fall to half of its original reading.

 There are a number of ways to define half-life.
+Remember

-and some which are unstable.
+and some that are unstable.
+The stable nuclei don't change,

 Radioactive Decay

-Half-life is a measure of how quickly unstable nuclei change into stable nuclei.
+the unstable nuclei to change into stable nuclei.

 Half-Life

-Different materials do this at different rates.
+Different substances do this at different rates.

-in less than one second (example Lithium-8, half-life 0·85 seconds).
+in less than one second.

 In the same amount of time, the picture on the right above

-will lose half the remaining unstable nuclei.
+will lose half of the remaining unstable nuclei.

 Two Half-Lives